andreea-mgh/Conlexa/README.md

   - [ ] multiple rulesets for multiple dialects
   - [ ] Add wordshift playground for testing
 - [ ] Conjugator
+- [ ] Theming straight from the interface